ScDor/Closure/README.md

 ### Generating auth ###
 1. If you don't have admin superuser, creat one with `python Closure_Project/manage.py createsuperuser`
-2. Use basic authentication with your username and passowrd created, or generate token with `python Closure_Project/manage.py drf_create_token` and add `{Autharization: Token <key>}` to request headers.
+2. Use basic authentication with your username and password created, or generate token with `python Closure_Project/manage.py drf_create_token` and add `{Autharization: Token <key>}` to request headers.

 ### Using the API ###
 - To use the API, start the server with `python Closure_Project/manage.py runserver`.

 - The base API url is `https://<host>/api/v1`.
-- API documantion is availible in `https://<host>/redoc/`
+- API documentation is available in `https://<host>/redoc/`
 - Try to use API with: `https://<host>/swagger/`
-- When making real requests, always remember to add the Authrization header to the request.
+- When making real requests, always remember to add the Authorization header to the request.

 ## Contributions ##